Joseph P. Kennedy II: Early life, family and education

 Kennedy had a troubled youth and was expelled from several private schools as a result of his quick temper.
 He regularly got into fights with his younger brothers and male cousins.
-He was 15 when his father was assassinated.
-The night he was shot at the Ambassador Hotel, Kennedy along with two siblings, Kathleen and Robert Jr., were being flown to Los Angeles aboard one of the planes in the Secret Service's presidential fleet.
+He was 15 when his father was assassinated at the Ambassador Hotel.
+That night, Kennedy and two of his siblings, Kathleen and Robert Jr., were flying to Los Angeles aboard one of the planes in the Secret Service's presidential fleet.

-Kennedy dropped out of Milton Academy, a preparatory boarding school in Milton, Massachusetts, when he was not allowed to take time off to work in his Uncle Ted's 1970 Senate campaign and finished his high school studies at Manter Hall, a tutoring school in Cambridge, Massachusetts, in 1971.
-During his time at Milton, he was roommate to Thomas C. Wales.
+Kennedy dropped out of Milton Academy, a preparatory boarding school in Milton, Massachusetts, when he was not allowed to take time off to work on his uncle Ted's 1970 Senate campaign.
+He finished his high school studies at Manter Hall, a tutoring school in Cambridge, Massachusetts, in 1971.
+At Milton, he was roommate to Thomas C. Wales.

 Kennedy attended the University of California, Berkeley in 1972, but dropped out.
-He returned to school after a major car accident which occurred in 1973 and graduated with a Bachelor of Arts degree from the University of Massachusetts Boston in 1976.
+He returned to school after a major car accident in 1973 and graduated with a Bachelor of Arts degree from the University of Massachusetts Boston in 1976.

 Early career

-While on hiatus from college, he worked for several months as part of a federally funded program to combat and treat tuberculosis in the African American community in San Francisco, California.
+While on hiatus from college, Kennedy worked for several months as part of a federally funded program to combat and treat tuberculosis in San Francisco's African American community.
 Mayor Joseph Alioto personally praised Kennedy's work in the community.
 Kennedy resigned from his position in the program and returned to Massachusetts in the summer of 1973.

-In 1979, Kennedy founded Citizens Energy Corporation, a non-profit organization to provide discounted heating oil to low-income and elderly families in Massachusetts.
-According to author J. Randy Taraborrelli, Kennedy started the venture "to alleviate the burden of heating bills for the poor during the oil crisis of that year."
+In 1979, Kennedy founded Citizens Energy Corporation, a nonprofit organization to provide discounted heating oil to low-income and elderly families in Massachusetts.
+According to author J. Randy Taraborrelli, Kennedy started the venture "to alleviate the burden of heating bills for the poor during the oil crisis of that year".
 By 1984, Citizens Energy helped provide low-cost heat for 250,000 families.
 In 2010, Kennedy transformed the organization to become a leader in renewable energy generation while continuing to use profits to provide energy savings to low-income families.
-(See Citizens Energy (since 1979) section below.)